p162578-max/Data_Management_FinalReport/README.md

 From the results, the project delivered **16+ business indicators** and **11 visualization charts** that effectively cover the core scenarios of professional sports data analysis, including scoring leaders, efficiency evaluation, player improvement tracking, home-court advantage quantification, and playoff performance comparison.

-The most valuable lesson learned was the "1500 PPG Bug" — a seemingly minor SQL JOIN oversight that produced meaningless business results.
-This highlights that **data quality validation must be grounded in business domain knowledge**.
-The credibility of statistical indicators ultimately needs to be verified within the actual business context.

-Another key takeaway is the value of iterative development.
+One key takeaway is the value of iterative development.
 The "run first, optimize second, expand third" development model proved especially effective for data management projects.
 In the future, this pipeline could be extended with Parquet columnar storage for 3-5x performance gains, time-series analysis for monthly trends and back-to-back game impacts, machine learning predictions based on eFG%/TS%/plus-minus metrics, real-time data streaming with Kafka + Spark Streaming, and interactive web dashboards using Superset or Grafana.

 ---